The Pacific War Online Encyclopedia

 The fact that ULTRA and MAGIC remained secret for so long has had

-enormous influence on postwar historians.
-The greatest single flaw
+an enormous influence on postwar historians.
+The greatest single

-United States Naval Operations of World War II is that it
+of United States Naval Operations of World War II is that

-official cover story for every important ULTRA-based intelligence
+recites the official cover story for every important ULTRA-based

-in the war.
-A useful companion while reading Morison today is
+intelligence coup in the war.
+A useful companion while reading

 The gradual disclosure of MAGIC has had its effect on

-fragmentary MAGIC disclosures, indicating that the Japanese were
+disclosures, indicating that the Japanese were seeking peace terms

-have been seized upon by critics of Truman's
+been seized upon by critics of Truman's decision to use

-as evidence that the Japanese were on the verge of surrendering
+evidence that the Japanese were on the verge of surrendering and

 Evans and Peattie (1997)